gjedeer/openwrt-lxd/README.md

 Naturally, you can run this script inside an LXD container.
 I use a privileged Ubuntu 18.04 container, so I can run things like mknod (it is not needed yet).

-Run as follows:

-	sudo ./build.sh {version}

-Run without arguments to find out the available versions:

-	sudo ./build.sh

-barrier_breaker is not usable.

-The dhcp versions modify the network configuration so that the container gets its ip address from dhcp.
-They also remove the wan interface.
-You can experiment with other network configurations.

-If you use the original network configuration, which includes a DHCP server, other containers may start getting their ip addresses from the OpenWRT container (which may be useful, if you disable the LXD DHCP server).

-Ths script downloads rootfs tar.gz from openwrt.org, modifies it slightly, and generates LXD metadata.

-rootfs tarballs are downloaded in ./cache, if they are not already there.
-If you want to get fresh ones, delete the old ones first.

-The resulting images are generated in ./target/{version}/image

 The openwrt container should be privileged: